Christian Kern: Chancellor of Austria

 Kern appointed Muna Duzdar, a lawyer and chairwoman of the Palestininian-Austrian Society, as state secretary in the Chancellery, where she will be the first Muslim to hold a government post.
 The fact that Duzdar, who has previously come out as a sharp critic of Israel, will now be in charge of Jewish community affairs, irritated the Jewish community.
 According to The Jerusalem Post author Samuel Laster, Duzdar's appointment may however be considered a "signal of openness" for Kern who is "widely regarded as a friend of Israel."

+In August 2016, Kern announced his opposition to Turkey's accession to the European Union.
 Soon after taking office, Kern's government implemented several law-and-order measures, including a ban on Muslim face-covering veils and a tightening of immigration rules.

 In June 2017, Kern criticized the draft of new U.S. sanctions against Russia that target EU–Russia energy projects, including Nord Stream 2 gas pipeline.
-In a joint statement Kern and (Germany)'s foreign minister Sigmar Gabriel said that "Europe's energy supply is a matter for Europe, and not for the United States of America."

-In October 2017's snap general election, Kern's SPÖ got defeated by Sebastian Kurz' ÖVP.
+In a joint statement, Kern and Germany's foreign minister Sigmar Gabriel said that "Europe's energy supply is a matter for Europe, and not for the United States of America."
+In October 2017's snap general election, Kern's SPÖ got defeated by Sebastian Kurz's ÖVP.
 Kurz decided to form a coalition with the FPÖ.
-From December 2017 Kern was leader of the opposition.
+From December 2017, Kern was leader of the opposition.

 Resignation from politics

 In September 2018, Kern announced that he would resign as national party leader and instead run as top candidate for the Austrian Social Democrats in the European Parliament elections.
-However, he announced to resign from politics completely in October 2018.
+In October 2018, he announced he was quitting politics completely.
 His successor as party leader is Pamela Rendi-Wagner and Andreas Schieder was presented as top candidate in the EU Parliament elections.